ZackMason417/Portfolio-Projects-/Data Analytics/Machine-Learning/HousingPrediction/README.txt

 Welcome to the PY-HousingML project!
 This project is inspired by the book "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow" by Aurélien Géron.
 It involves predicting housing prices using Python and various machine learning algorithms.

+## Overview

+This repository contains a collection of Python scripts for fetching, analyzing, and modeling housing data.
+The project focuses on using machine learning techniques to predict housing prices based on various features such as median income, location, and housing characteristics.

 ## Project Structure

 1. **Fetch Housing Data**